 Source: Individual Airline Flying Details 2025

 Important Note: Since 2021, most US airlines no longer recognize emotional support animals (ESAs) as service animals.
-ESAs now generally fall under standard pet policies, including size restrictions and fees.
+Emotional support animals now generally fall under standard pet policies, including size restrictions and fees.
 Only dogs that have been specifically trained to perform tasks for a person with a disability qualify as service animals under Department of Transportation rules.

 Documentation Timing: For international travel with service dogs, begin preparing documentation at least 30 days before your trip, as some countries have strict entry requirements and quarantine procedures.

-When it comes to flying with your furry friend domestically, US carriers offer a range of pet-friendly options.
+When it comes to flying with your furry friend as carry-on pets domestically and in North America, US carriers offer a range of pet-friendly options.
 Most major airlines welcome small dogs in the cabin, though policies, prices, and restrictions vary significantly.

 According to our Sniffspot research with real dog owners, 82% of respondents had no airline preference when traveling with dogs, suggesting that many pet parents either don't fly frequently with their dogs or find the experience similar across carriers.
 However, those who do fly with their pets shared some valuable insights about their preferred airlines.